+Please provide a brief response to the following questions.
+If this information is contained in the CSIP, please indicate the page number.

+LEA Name DATE

+STANDARD L3

-the page number.
-LEA A Name DATE Th I board adopts, monitors, and annually reviews the implementation and outcomes of the Continuous School ment Plan (CSIP) that focuses on district performance and improvement.
-Scriptor A. The CSIP, developed in meaningful collaboration with internal and external stakeholders, is the product of and based upon a data-based needs assessment.
-So the LEA currently have a written and board approved Continuous School Improvement Plan?
+The local board adopts, monitors, and annually reviews the implementation and outcomes of the Continuous School Improvement Plan (CSIP) that focuses on district performance and improvement.

 Descriptor A. The CSIP, developed in meaningful collaboration with internal and external stakeholders, is the product of and based upon a data-based needs assessment.

-1. Does the LEA currently have a written and board approved Continuous School Improvement Plan?
-2. Date of last board review: 3.
+- 1. Does the LEA currently have a written and board approved Continuous School Improvement Plan? - 2.
+Date of last board review: - 3.
 In developing the current CSIP, did the LEA seek input from internal and external stakeholders?
+Check all that apply. - Board members

+Teachers

+- □ Support staff

+- □ Parents/Guardians

+- □ Representatives of local business/industry

+- Charitable, non-profit, or cultural organizations

+- □ Other community members

+- Please specify

-Check all that apply.
-Board members 4.
-(L3-A) Describe how the CSIP utilizes input from key internal and external stakeholders and how the stakeholders are continually engaged (or expected to be) in ongoing CSIP progress monitoring and/or development.
-5. Was a climate/culture survey used to determine needs outlined in the CSIP?
-Locally developed survey that contained the three essential survey indicators Purchased survey contains the three essential survey indicators Name of survey 6.
-(L3-A) What data sources (i.e. quantitative and qualitative data, internal and external data, and needs assessment) were used to determine the goal areas?
+- 4. (L3-A) Describe how the CSIP utilizes input from key internal and external stakeholders and how the stakeholders are continually engaged (or expected to be) in ongoing CSIP progress monitoring and/or development.

+- 5. Was a climate/culture survey used to determine needs outlined in the CSIP?

+$\hfill\square$ Locally developed survey that contained the three essential survey indicators \square Purchased survey contains the three essential survey indicators Name of survey

+6. (L3-A) What data sources (i.e. quantitative and qualitative data, internal and external data, and needs assessment) were used to determine the goal areas?
 What processes were used in collecting and analyzing the data when developing CSIP goals?

-Other MSIP 6 standards and indicators may be reflected in the development of a CSIP plan: Climate and Culture

-CC2A, CC3A, CC3B, CC4A and Data-Based Decision Making DB2A, DB3C.
+Other MSIP 6 standards and indicators may be reflected in the development of a CSIP plan: Climate and Culture CC2A, CC3A, CC3B, CC4A and Data-Based Decision Making DB2A, DB3C.